MobileGroup-T01-06-1/Chit-Chat-App/README.md

 # Chit-Chat-App
- This is a software project, from UoM, mobile development, which is basically implemented a chat application, allowing communication between users.
+ This is a software project, from UoM, mobile development, which is basically implemented a chat application, based on firebase.
 ## Features
 - Authentication
   - Login & Loginout: allowing users to successfully enter and withdraw the app, depending on the token modification.